 Handle creative development

-Another challenge is the ongoing strive for global campaign consistency, while achieving local relevance.
+Another key global marketing challenge is the ongoing strive for global campaign consistency, while achieving local relevance.
 There are differing schools of thought on how to achieve this; but the mantra of ‘act global think local’ remains a central tenet for global marketing directors.

 Localisation of the big idea for different territories is the default for all global brand guardians, but the methodology for doing so is somewhat polarised.
 Whatever route people are taking, it’s clear that localisation and a focus on smart implementation are firmly on the agenda when it comes to rolling out global creative that resonates wherever it lands.

 Whether you choose to carry out the localisation of your global campaign in-house, or trust a partner agency to adapt your campaign, it’s important to put as much effort into implementing your campaign globally, as you would in the creative development.